mradzinski/kotlin-styleguide/README.md

 If in doubt, default to the Java Coding Conventions such as:

+* Hungarian notation is forbidden and I'll break your arms if I see you using it.
-* use of camelCase for names (and avoid underscore in names)
+* Use of camelCase for names (and avoid underscore in names unless for constants).
-* types start with upper case
+* Types start with upper case
-* methods and properties start with lower case
+* Methods and properties start with lower case
-* use 4 space indentation
+* Use 4 space indentation
-* public functions should have documentation such that it appears in Kotlin Doc
+* Public functions should have documentation such that it appears in Kotlin Doc
+* Constants use uppercase letters with each word separated by an underscore: eg TXT_FILE_EXT
+* Classes/enums/objects use the title case naming scheme (well known abbreviations are permitted) and use singular nouns: eg StringFormatter, NOT StringFormatters
+* Avoid using reserved keywords for names

 ## Colon